-- In a job category that is not subject to a collective bargaining agreement; and - For: (a) an employer who has a collective bargaining agreement with IBEW Local 26, as well as a special written participation agreement with the Fund for Active Non-Bargaining Unit Employees that covers your participation; (b) Local No. 26 International Brotherhood of Electrical Workers ("Union"), within the scope of its participation agreement with the Fund; (c) IBEW 26 Federal Credit Union ("Credit Union"), within the scope of its participation agreement with the Scope of its participation agreement with the Scope of its participation agreement with the Fund; or (d) the National Electrical Contractors Association, Washington D.C.
+- In a job category that is not subject to a collective bargaining agreement; and - For: (a) an employer who has a collective bargaining agreement with IBEW Local 26, as well as a special written participation agreement with the Fund for Active Non-Bargaining Unit Employees that covers your participation; (b) Local No. 26 International Brotherhood of Electrical Workers ("Union"), within the scope of its participation agreement with the Fund; (c) IBEW 26 Federal Credit Union ("Credit Union"), within the scope of its participation agreement with the Fund; or (d) the National Electrical Contractors Association, Washington D.C.
 Chapter ("NECA"), within the scope of its participation agreement with the Fund.